mnubo/smartobjects-android-client/README.md

 ## Gradle properties ##
 If you intent to build the SDK from the sources, the build.gradle files will require various properties that are used for publishing.
-To remove these requirements, get rid of the following line in the gradle.build file :
+To remove these requirements, get rid of the following line in the `sdk-android-lib/gradle.build` file :

 ```
 apply from: 'gradle/gradle-mvn-push.gradle'